kriboogh/TMDB4PHP/README.md

 Assets
 ------

-I created several objects for the 'assets' TMDB uses.
+Several objects are defined for the 'assets' TMDB uses.
 These include:
 * Movie
 * Person
 * Company